-Faculty is organized in academic departments offering a variety of majors and minors as well as courses for the General Education program.
+Faculty is organized in academic departments4 offering a variety of majors5 and minors6 as well as courses for the Global Liberal Arts Core Curriculum program7.
 You may be teaching courses that serve several different programs, but you will be housed in a single department.